sgofferj/TAK-ADSB-ID/Readme.md

 Civilian aircraft are classified based on their country of registration because it's not always possible to figure out who is actually operating a certain aircraft at any moment in time.

 **Update 2022-04-26:** Due to the Ukraine conflict and the changes in Finnish foreign policy, I reclassified all Russian and Belarusian planes as "hostile".
+**Update 2026-04-01:** Updated all affiliations according to current NATO policies

 ## Other stuff